alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ## What Can We Do About It?

 Now it's the time for me to suggest improvements.
-Can we do something about having more memorable remote meetings in these pandemic times?
+Can we do something to improve the memorability of our meetings in these pandemic times?

 ### Back to the Office

 A first obvious suggestion is to go to the office once in a while to have meetings with people.
-This can not be really workable if:
+This may not be really workable if:
 * you work for a company on the other side of the world,
-* you are quarantined,
+* your company sold off their office space,
 * you reject societal norms including basic personal hygiene,
 * or you have some other condition that prevents you from going to the office.

 For the rest of us it can be really helpful to get our wet chassis to the office every once in a while.
-As seen at the top of the article, reproduced here for your convenience,
+In June 2021 I had a really fruitful visit to the lovely Hivency office in Paris, as seen at the top of the article;
-I had a really fruitful visit to Paris in June 2021:
+reposted here for your convenience:

 ![Map of selected meetings at the Hivency office in Paris.](pics/remote-memory-hivency.jpg "A map of the location of the Hivency office, with notes about where meetings happened and with whom.
 Source: adapted from https://zoom.earth/#view=48.858296,2.349495,20z.")